hybridink/hybrid.ink/index.md

 <p>{{site.brand}} is a small publisher focused on thoughtful fiction, exploratory poetry, and creative non-fiction.</p>
 </div>

 <div class="col-60"><p>The goal of {{site.brand}} is to provide well-versed and sophisticated works of fiction, poetry, and creative non-fiction.
-We want writing that gets us thinking about ourselves, stories that span genres, words that change the way we look at the world. {{site.brand}} is now open for novel and non-fiction book queries, and will be open soon for shorter works to be included in anthologies.</p></div>
+We want writing that gets us thinking about ourselves, stories that span genres, words that change the way we look at the world. {{site.brand}} is now open for anthology submissions, and will soon re-open for larger work queries.</p></div>
 <div class="col-40"><h2 class="announcement"><a href="/submit">Learn More</a></h2></div>

 -----